 Why is Failing Important?
 Because You Grow.

 Why is failing important?
-Because if paid attention to, it creates growth.
+Because, if you pay attention to it, and learn from it, it creates growth.

-Small or large, everyone fails at some point in their lives and throughout their career.
-Plan for it.
-Just don't plan to have a failure focused fixation.
+Everyone fails at some point.
+Don't fixate on failure.
 If you tried and failed, that doesn't make you a failure.
 You are simply a leader who tried something that didn't work out.
-You have learned a way not to do it the next time.
+You learned and won't do it again.

-Give people the freedom to fail.
-Don't hire failures who have given up on trying; hire tryers who haven't given in to failing.
+Don't hire failures who have given up on trying.
+Hire tryers who haven't given in to failing.
 Learning from mistakes creates stronger leaders.
 These people will take your project, program or cause further with greater energy and clearer vision.

 Why is failing important?
 Because what you refer to as failure may be the very prerequisite to success that comes just before the breakthrough you dream about.